cminyard/gensio/README.rst

 available on Windows because of poor abstractions on glib and because of lack of motivation on TCL.

-But if you are using something else like Tk, etc that has it's own event loop, you may need to adapt one for your needs.
+But if you are using something else like X Windows, etc that has it's own event loop, you may need to adapt one for your needs.
 But the good thing is that you can do this, and integrate gensio with pretty much anything.

-There is also a waiter interface that provides a convenient way to wait for things to occur.
-Waiting is generally not required, but it can be useful in some cases.
+There is also a waiter interface that provides a convenient way to wait for things to occur while running the event loop.
+This is how you generally enter the event loop, because it provides a convenient way to signal when you are done and need to leave the loop.

 Documentation for this is in::